Last modified on January 7th, 2023

 How Long to Soak Sea Moss?

-If you’re going to make sea moss gel, you’ll take the raw product and cover it in a large bowl with filtered water.
-You want to make sure every part is covered and soak it anywhere from 12 to 24 hours.
-You can leave the sea moss at room temperature while you soak it.
+If you’re going to make gel, you’ll take the raw product and cover it in a large bowl with filtered water.
+You want to cover every part and soak it anywhere from 12 to 24 hours.
+You can leave the it at room temperature while you soak it.

 Where Can You Buy Sea Moss?

-You can buy sea moss online at retailers like Amazon.
-You might also be able to find it at local health food stores, and the Sea Moss Vitamin Shoppe has sea moss in capsule form.
+You can buy this product online at retailers like Amazon.
+You might also be able to find it at local health food stores, and the Vitamin Shoppe has sea moss in capsule form.

-The recommendation is that you take no more than one to two tablespoons of sea moss a day.
+The recommendation is to take no more than one to two tablespoons daily.

-The biggest possible side effect of sea moss would come from taking too much iodine.
-Iodine is important to our health and especially the health of our thyroid, but it is possible to have too much.
-If you don’t watch your dosage of sea moss and you take too much iodine it can cause or worsen hypothyroid, which is underactive thyroid.
+The biggest possible side effect would come from taking too much iodine.
+Iodine is important to our health, especially our thyroid, but it is possible to have too much.
+If you don’t watch your dosage and take too much iodine, it can cause or worsen hypothyroid, which is an underactive thyroid.

 Some have also expressed concerns that sea moss could expose you to heavy metals because seaweed does absorb heavy metals in relatively high amounts.
 This hasn’t been proven in research, however.

-There was a study that looked at eight types of seaweed and measured 20 heavy metals in them, and found that the amount didn’t pose any health risk.
+A study looked at eight types of seaweed, measured 20 heavy metals in them, and found that the amount didn’t pose any health risk.

 Final Thoughts